-Note: In one of THP's tiered network products, Navigator PPO, MEEI is in the middle tier rather than the most efficient tier, and Faulkner, NWH, and NSMC are in the middle tier rather than the least efficient tier.
+Notes: In one of THP's tiered network products, Navigator PPO, MEEI is in the middle tier rather than the most efficient tier, and Faulkner, NWH, and NSMC are in the middle tier rather than the least efficient tier.
+We also reviewed the limited network participation status of Partners' specialty hospitals, McLean Hospital Corporation and Spaulding Rehabilitation Hospital.
+We found that these non-acute care specialty hospitals were more frequently, though not universally, included in these products.

 We also assessed the parties' participation in MMCO networks.
-Like limited network plans, MMCO networks typically exclude certain providers based on cost and quality and specialty provider non-participation may result in barriers to access.
+Like limited network plans, MMCO networks typically exclude certain providers based on cost and quality, but specialty provider non-participation may result in barriers to access.
 MEEI is a more common participant in MMCO networks than most Partners hospitals and physicians.
-Despite having a relatively low share of public payer patients, as further discussed below, MEEI is available as a participating provider for members of most MMCOs, whereas Partners hospitals are not included in most MMCO networks.
-Only Partners' owned insurance company, NHP, includes both MEEI and all of the Partners hospitals in the greater Boston area in its MMCO network.
+Despite having a relatively low share of public payer patients, as further discussed below, MEEI is available as a participating provider for members of most MMCOs, whereas Partners acute care hospitals are not included in most MMCO networks.
+117 Only Partners' owned insurance company, NHP, 118 includes both MEEI and all of the Partners hospitals in the greater Boston area in its MMCO network.

 Health New England and Fallon Health offer MMCO plans that are only available in certain regions of Massachusetts.
 We did not evaluate the parties' participation in these regional plans.
-See Plans Available for Members in MassHealth Standard, CommonHealth, and Family Assistance, EXECUTIVE OFFICE OF HEALTH AND HUMAN SERVICES, http://www.mass.gov/eohhs/consumer/insurance/enroll-in-a-health-plan/plans-available-for-members-in-mh-standard-commonhealth-family-assistance.html (last visited Oct.
-24, 2017).
+See Plans Available for Members in MassHealth Standard, CommonHealth, and Family Assistance, EXECUTIVE OFFICE OF HEALTH AND HUMAN SERVICES, 2017)

 members-in-mh-standard-commonhealth-family-assistance.html (last visited Oct.
 24, 2017).

-See PARTNERS RPO FILING, supra note 26 (showing the NHP is a wholly owned corporate affiliate of Partners).
+118 See PARTNERS RPO FILING, supra note 27 (showing the NHP is a wholly owned corporate affiliate of Partners).